 - 4.1 Subee Newlake staff Subee Newlake Support Workers (SW), Registered Nurse (RN) & Enrolled Nurse (EN). - 4.2 Medication Any substance that is supplied by a pharmacist or doctor or dispensed by a pharmacist on the prescription of a doctor or supplied directly by a doctor and has a label attached to it.
 The term also includes any over the counter medications or natural therapy products, vitamins and supplements.
 Medications come in many forms and may be ingested, inhaled, injected, inserted and applied - 4.3 Over the Counter Medications Any substance purchased without a prescription. - 4.4 Schedule 8 Medications Substances which have the potential for addiction. - 4.5 Schedule 4, Appendix D (S4D) refers to Prescription Only Medicines that don't have sufficient addictiveness or risk of abuse to be classified as S8, but for which a significant addiction/abuse risk exists.
-As such, S4D drugs are subject to additional prescription and recording requirements over S4 - 4.6 Blister Pack A sealed oral medication pack prepared by a pharmacist (Webster Pack). - 4.7 Dosette Box Compliance Aid A box with slots that can be filled with oral medication.
-It is divided into days and times. - 4.8 Oral Medication Medication only taken by mouth.
+As such, S4D drugs are subject to additional prescription and recording requirements over S4 - 4.6 Webster Pack/Blister Pack A sealed oral medication pack prepared by a pharmacist.

-P-Medication Policy 324 Printed documents are uncontrolled.
-View current documents on the Subee Intrane V6 18/06/2021 Page 1 of 8
+P-Administration of Oral Medication Printed documents are uncontrolled.
+View current documents on the Subee Intranet V1 25/07/2023 Page 1 of 8